theAIGuysCode/YOLOv4-Cloud-Tutorial/README.md

 Watch a step-by-step walkthrough tutorial of the code: https://www.youtube.com/watch?v=mKAEGSxwOAY

-Here is the Colab Notebook: https://colab.research.google.com/drive/12QusaaRj_lUwCGDvQNfICpa7kA7_a2dE?usp=sharing
+Here is the Colab Notebook for showing pre-trained YOLOv4 Object Detector on over 80 classes and how to customize outputs etc.: https://colab.research.google.com/drive/12QusaaRj_lUwCGDvQNfICpa7kA7_a2dE?usp=sharing

+Here is the Colab Notebook for showing how to TRAIN CUSTOM YOLOv4 OBJECT DETECTOR: https://colab.research.google.com/drive/1_GdoqCJWXsChrOiY8sZMr_zbr_fH-0Fg?usp=sharing

 Cheers!